grapl-security/grapl/pulumi/README.md

 Then, you should set your `AWS_PROFILE` in your environment, and then run `aws sso login`.

-Finally, set up an SSM tunnels to one of your Consul servers and one of your Nomad servers so you can deploy Consul configs and Nomad jobs.
+Finally, set up SSM tunnels to one of your Consul servers and one of your Nomad servers so you can deploy Consul configs and Nomad jobs.

 ```